echoloc

 What is Angular?

-Angular is a front-end framework maintained by Google, used to build structured, scalable web applications for enterprise environments.
-In telecom, it typically powers customer portals, operations dashboards, and internal platforms.
-Companies hiring for it are actively building new digital products.
+Angular is a framework for building structured, scalable web applications used primarily in enterprise environments.
+In telecom, it powers customer portals, admin dashboards, and service management tools.
+When a company is hiring for it, they're actively building something — which means vendors have a window.

 Why should sales teams track Angular hiring?